 We had the lowest labor participation rate since the 70s, the worst recovery since the 40s, and the lowest homeownership rate in 51 years.

-The only president never to reach 3% GDP for any one year of his presidency, and Obama Biden accumulated more debt than all 43 presidents and vice presidents before them combined.
+And Obama Biden accumulated more debt than all 43 presidents and vice presidents before them combined.

-American flag, envy of the world, unemployment, 49 year low.
+American flag, envy of the world.

-Wage hits 27.77 an hour.
+Unemployment, 49-year low, wage hits 27.77 cents an hour.

-Stock market endless rally.
+Stock market, endless rally.

-Now, there's more Hispanic unemployment in America.
+Hispanic unemployment in America.

 Hispanic Americans, the lowest ever, the lowest unemployment for women since 1953.